Chicken wire was actually invented back in 1844 by an English ironmonger called Charles Barnard.

 As chicken folk, we think of chicken wire as poultry mesh, but it has a variety of uses from poultry wire to rock-fall barrier and from craft applications to reinforced wire mesh.

-The chicken wire that we are familiar with is thin (usually 18 or 20 gauge) flexible wire that is woven into a hexagonal pattern.
+The chicken wire that we are familiar with is thin (usually 18 or 20 gauge) flexible wire that is woven into a hexagonal netting pattern.
+Us chicken owners love it for this reason and how easy it to trim the right amount you want

 It is relatively cheap and easy to work with so that makes it attractive to many new chicken keepers.